Online Fundraising Ideas (7 Strategies & 63% More Donations)

 By using Facebook’s donation button with a $3-for-$1 match offer, EDF was able to further maximize donations.

-Here’s how you can quickly create a custom Facebook audience for your online fundraising ideas:
+Here’s how you can quickly create a custom Facebook audience for your fundraising campaigns:

 First, head over to your Facebook ad manager and select the “Audiences” tab.